payalazelaya/new-honor-capstone/src/content/posts/2023-03-09-technological-importance-in-all-areas-of-latin-america.md

-T﻿he large focus point would be how allocating educational resources to all areas of a country is ensuring equity and fairness of educational opportunities for students and improving the performances of education systems.
+T﻿he large focus point would be how allocating educational resources to all areas of a country is ensuring equity and fairness of educational opportunities for students and improving the performance of education systems.
+There has been a difference in how high-performing countries in Latin America have allocated more equitable resources to their education systems than semi-high-performing and low-performing countries.
+These two types of countries share more of their resources with advantaged schools than disadvantaged schools, bringing a negative outlook to the unfair distribution they're seen doing.